couchbase-examples/nextjs-quickstart/README.md

 ## Sample Data
 - We've included a `MOCK_DATA.json` file containing 15 documents with various mocked user data.
+The `build` step will automatically load the sample data, but you may want to also load it manually for local testing.
 Use `npm run load-sample-data` to insert the documents to your database.
 Be sure your local environment variables are set correctly!
 - This file can also be [imported into Capella manually](https://docs.couchbase.com/cloud/clusters/data-service/import-data-documents.html).
-- You can also add your own profile data to the database manually by clicking the + icon in the UI.
+- You can also add your own profile data to the database manually by clicking the **+** icon in the UI.

 ## Notes About the Quickstart Code